byjg/docker-php/php56-fpm/README.md

-# Docker PHP 5.6 Cli
+# Docker PHP 5.6 with FPM

-An Docker image with PHP 5.6 Cli.
-This package contains:

-- PHP 5.6 Cli (with extensions Json, Xml, Curl)
-- PHPUnit 4.7
-- ByJG Migrate
+A Ready to use PHP 5.6 client with FPM and XDebug.

 # Build